 Adaptive Reuse refers to taking older (often ‘heritage’) buildings and renovating them to fufil a new purpose different from the function they were first intended to fulfil.
 The experience we have gained from planning & designing such renovations also plays into our new designs in the form of a ‘loose fit for a long life’ Retrofitting older buildings to meet our goals for comfort and energy efficiency brings its own set of challenges that The Architect Builders Collaborative have risen to over the years.

 Garden Suite, Backyard House, ADU, Granny Flat, Coachhouse, Laneway House, Secondary Dwelling Unit…..

 Call them what you will, they are all a House-behind-a-House and since the passing of the 2019 ‘More Homes, More Choice Act’, municipalities across Ontario have been stepping up and creating more options for Homeowners to build a secondary, smaller house-behind-a-house.
 The rules around what a ‘Garden Suite’, to use Toronto’s term, can be will vary from town to town, but they all share some common characteristics.
 From an environmental perspective, Garden Suites provide an opportunity to add gentle density, optimize our use of existing investments in infrastructure, rejuvenate aging neighbourhoods, and add much needed rental housing to the market across the Province.
 Furthermore, they don’t rely on large developers, but instead provide many ordinary Ontarians with a safe means to invest in rental housing and in the future of our own communities.

-The Architect Builders Collaborative has taken a deep interest in this form of gentrification with the several laneway house projects nearing completion and in design.
+Collaborative Architecture has taken a deep interest in this form of gentrification with the several laneway house projects nearing completion and in design.
 We have also developed a series of low cost ‘ready-to-build’ green designs to suit the common requests for this kind of new housing.